wp-plugins/wp-fb-feeds/readme.txt

 == Changelog ==
 = 0.1 =
-= 0.2 availabel with like and share button

 == Upgrade Notice ==
 = 0.1 =
-= 0.2 =
 This is the first version launched so you need not to Upgrade.